microsoft/fluentui-system-icons/packages/react-icons/README.md

 You can also style the icons using the `FluentIconsProps` interface, with the `className` prop or the `primaryFill` prop.

 Finally, you can bundle the `Filled` and `Regular` versions of each icon into a compound icon component using the `bundleIcon` method.
-The `bundleIcon()` function returns a component with both states of the icon, and you can then use the classnames `FILLED_CLASSNAME` and `REGULAR_CLASSNAME` to style this compound component.
+The `bundleIcon()` function returns a component with both states of the icon, and you can then use the classnames `iconFilledClassName` and `iconRegularClassName` to style this compound component.

 If you would like to get the bundled icon without any of the default styling, then add the `filled` prop to the new component and the icon will not have any default styling.
 To style this new icon, add a user defined stylesheet to the icon component.